opentripplanner/OpenTripPlanner/docs/apis/TransmodelApi.md

 When running OTP locally the endpoint is available at: `http://localhost:8080/otp/transmodel/v3`

+Note!
+Version `v1` and `v2` does not exist in the main OTP git repository, but in the (Entur fork)[https://github.com/entur/OpenTripPlanner] from which this code originate from.

 ### Configuration

 To turn this API off, add the feature `TransmodelGraphQlApi : false` in `otp-config.json`.